 What is Generative Engine Optimization (GEO)?

-Generative Engine Optimization is the practice of structuring your digital presence so that AI-powered platforms — ChatGPT, Perplexity, Google AI Overviews, Gemini, Claude, and others — retrieve, cite, and recommend your brand when answering user queries.
-Unlike traditional SEO which optimises for ranking algorithms, GEO optimises for models that synthesise answers and cite only 2-7 sources per response.
+Generative Engine Optimization is the practice of structuring your digital presence so that AI-powered platforms (ChatGPT, Perplexity, Google AI Overviews, Gemini, Claude, and others) retrieve, cite, and recommend your brand when answering user queries.
+Unlike traditional SEO, which optimises for ranking position in a list of links, GEO optimises for inclusion in a synthesised AI response where only a small number of sources are cited per answer.

 SEO asks "Can search engines find and rank my page?" while GEO asks "When an AI engine finds my page, will it extract and cite my content in its response?"
-The two share foundations like page speed, crawlability, and content quality, but GEO adds requirements for extractable facts, entity authority building, and multi-platform citation measurement.
-GEO builds on SEO rather than replacing it.
+The two share foundations (page speed, crawlability, content quality, authority signals), but GEO adds requirements around content extractability, entity recognition, and multi-platform consistency that traditional SEO does not address.
+SEO produces a ranked list with multiple positions of value; GEO produces a binary outcome: cited or invisible.

 What content strategies increase AI citation rates?

-Research by Princeton and Georgia Tech found three techniques most effective: statistical enrichment (including specific data points and percentages), source citation (linking to authoritative references), and quotation inclusion.
-Optimised content saw citation improvements of 30-40%.
-Additionally, leading with direct answers in the first 200 words and writing self-contained paragraphs that each make a complete point improves AI extraction.
+Research by Princeton, Georgia Tech, IIT Delhi, and the Allen Institute for AI found three techniques most effective: statistical enrichment (including specific data points and percentages), source citation (linking to authoritative references), and quotation inclusion.
+Optimised content saw visibility boosts of up to 40%.
+Additional high-impact tactics include leading with direct answers in the first 200 words, writing self-contained paragraphs that each make a complete point, and deploying FAQ schema on question-answering pages.

 Is GEO a one-time project?